bonitasoft/bonita-labs-doc/md/getting_started.md

 ## Installation

 Installation can be done in a *Evaluation* or *Production* mode.
-The major difference between those modes is that in the evaluation mode, Elasticsearch and ICI servers are provided in a Docker container and do not allow to connect to an existing Elasticsearch cluster.
+The major difference between those modes is that in the evaluation mode, Elasticsearch and ICI servers are provided in a Docker container, with basic settings.
+This evaluation mode is very easy to install, to get immediate value from the ICI add-on.

+However, to ensure the best performance of a system using Elasticsearch, advanced settings are needed.
+This means that the ICI Add-on installed in *Evaluation* mode may not handle a large volume of data efficiently.

+So, for production, we recommand to switch to a clusterized and configured Elasticsearch instance, and install ICI on *Production* mode.

 :::info
 Check all [pre-requisites](./prerequisites.md) prior to install.
 :::

-* *Evaluation mode* mode is designed to try out the ICI add-on on an existing Bonita platform.
-* *Production* mode should be used when using ICI add-on for production.

 ### Evaluation mode

 1. Ensure you have java installed, using command `java -version`
 2. Ensure you have Docker installed, using command `docker --version`
-3. Docker requires an active Internet connection to pull Elasticsearch Docker image and to build ICI application image
+3. Docker requires an active Internet connection to pull the Elasticsearch Docker image and to build the ICI application image
 4. Follow the installation guide "evaluation mode" instructions from the archive.

 ### Production mode